ianJStutor/neural-network/README.md

     ```
     This produces a network with two inputs, four outputs, and three nodes on a single hidden layer.

-Using the network makes use of static methods, which simplifies serialization since instance methods cannot be converted to JSON.
+This class makes use of static methods, which simplifies serialization since instance methods cannot be converted to JSON.

 ```js
 const nn = new NeuralNetwork(2, 3, 1);